-(Mark ⊠ one) OHARTERLY REPORT PURSHANT TO SECTION 13 OR 15(d) OF THE SECURITIES EX CHANGE ACT OF 1934 • For the quarterly period ended September 30, 2020 CIMINOL TIET OF 155. - OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EX CHANGE ACT OF 1934 ш TRENOTHOL RELIGION TO TO , , CHANGE FIGT OF 1994 For the transition period from to Commission File Number: 001-39135 SiTime Corporation Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 5451 Patrick Henry Driv Santa Clara, CA (Address of principal executive office 02-0713868 (I.R.S.
-Employer Identification No.) 95054 (Zip Code) ' • • • es) nt's telephone number, including area code: (408) 32 ' • ' · · Securities registered pursuant to Section 12(b) or V 6 1 1 - Title of each class Common Stock, \$0.0001 par value per share Trading Symbol(s) SITM Name of each exchange on which registered The Nasdaq Stock Market LLC 1 ,) has filed all reports required to be filed by Section 13 or 15(egistrant was required to file such reports), and (2) has been s S-T (§ as submitted electronically every Interactive Data File require onths (or for such shorter period that the registrant was requir ılatioı a large accelerated filer, an accelerated filer, a non-accelerated filer," "accelerated filer," "smaller reporting company," and Large accelerated filer \Box Accelerated filer Non-a accelerated filer Smaller reporting company Σ Emer ging growth company $oxtimes$ If an emerging growth company, indicate by che eck mark if the registrant has elected not to use the extended to ransition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \boxtimes
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2021

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 001-39135

+SiTime Corporation

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization) 5451 Patrick Henry Drive Santa Clara, CA (Address of principal executive offices) 02-0713868 (I.R.S.
+Employer Identification No.)

+95054 (Zip Code)

+Registrant's telephone number, including area code: (408) 328-4400

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value per share SITM The Nasdaq Stock Market LLC

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗌

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer Smaller reporting company \times

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\ \square$ No $\ \boxtimes$
+Yes 🗆 No 🗵

-As of October 31, 2020, the registrant had 16,940,154 shares of common stock, \$0.0001 par value per share, outstanding.
+As of May 1, 2021, the registrant had 18,839,738 shares of common stock, \$0.0001 par value per share, outstanding.